The Coolidge Cup

 How to Qualify

 To compete in the Coolidge Cup, students must qualify in either declamation or debate through various Coolidge Cup qualifier competitions held across the country.
 See the list of qualifying methods for details.
-Typically 10 students will be invited to compete in declamation at the Coolidge Cup, and roughly 80 students will be invited to compete in debate at the Coolidge Cup.
+12 students are invited to compete in declamation at the Coolidge Cup, and roughly 80 students are invited to compete in debate at the Coolidge Cup.

 Prizes